Macjutsu/super/README.md

 ## Introduction

-S.U.P.E.R.M.A.N. (or just `super`) is an open source script that provides administrators with a comprehensive workflow to encourage and enforce macOS software updates for both Intel and Apple Silicon computers.
-Deployed via a single script, `super` creates a background agent (aka LaunchDaemon) that ensures macOS software updates are applied with the least user interference possible.
-Further, `super` can also enforce macOS software updates with options for customizable deferrals and deadlines.
-In other words, `super` makes the macOS update experience better for both users and administrators alike.
+S.U.P.E.R.M.A.N. (or just `super`) is an open source script that provides administrators with a comprehensive workflow to encourage and enforce macOS software updates for both Intel and Apple silicon Mac computers.
+Deployed using a single script, `super` creates a background agent (aka LaunchDaemon) that ensures software updates are applied with the least user interference possible.
+Further, `super` can also enforce software updates with options for customizable deferrals and deadlines.
+In other words, `super` makes the macOS update experience better for both users and administrators.

 ## Learn More